junlulocky/PyLogger/README.md

 # PyLogger
-A light weight python logger package for logging research results etc.
+A light weight python logger package for logging research results etc. Currently more to my own appetite.

 ## Installation